Thick branes with inner structure in mimetic $f(R)$ gravity: Mimetic gravity and thick brane models

 \subsection{Model 1}

 In the first model, the warp factor and the scalar field are set as follows

-where $n$ is a positive odd integer, $v$ is a positive parameter.
+where the parameter $k$ is usually taken as the order of $M_*$, $n$ is a positive odd integer, and $v$ is a positive parameter.
 Shapes of the warp factor and the scalar field for different $n$ are depicted in Figs.~\ref{model1a} and \ref{model1b}, respectively.
 From Fig.~\ref{model1b}, we can see that the scalar field is a single-kink and a double-kink for $n=1$ and $n\geq 3$, respectively.
 Besides, it can be noticed that as $n$ increases the platform near $y=0$ of the double-kink scalar field becomes wider and the warp factor becomes more concentrated.

 We can solve $U$, $V$, and $\lambda$ from Eqs. \eqref{eomgU}-\eqref{eomV} as a function of $\phi$,

 where $\tilde{\phi}=\frac{\phi}{v}$.

 Considering the condition \eqref{condition} in this model, we obtain the range of $k^2 \alpha$: